 Some Thor Motor Coach bedroom doors slide conveniently out of the way beside the wall.
-Thor Motor Coach provides a latch to secure the door while the motorhome is in motion.
+Thor Motor Coach provides a vinyl travel strap or a slide latch to secure the door while the motorhome is in motion.
+The door latch is a bayonet type, which is engaged by turning the handle.
+Some models have an accordion type door which latches to the wall when the door is closed.